-- Remember that it takes time and practice to perform a successful BSE.
+- Remember that it takes time and practice to perform a successful breast self exam.
 If you aren’t sure about the technique, ask your doctor for advice.

-- The best time for your BSE is about a week after your menstrual cycle begins because breast tissue is less swollen and tender at this point.
+- The best time for your exam is about a week after your menstrual cycle begins because breast tissue is less swollen and tender at this point.

-- During the BSE, utilize three different levels of pressure to reach all of your breast tissue.
+- During the breast self exam, utilize three different levels of pressure to reach all of your breast tissue.
 Light pressure allows you to inspect tissue close to the skin’s surface.
 Medium pressure helps you feel the deeper tissue, and firm pressure will check the tissue near your breastbone and ribs.

 - If you find anything of concern, contact your doctor right away.
 Changes in tissue thickness, new lumps, puckering or dimpling of the skin, inversion of the nipple, and dramatic size changes warrant an immediate call to your